Technology is Amazing – Student Life Revolves Around It

 Digital wellness is important for students as it focuses on mitigating negative habits and behaviors and focuses on promoting a healthier lifestyle and studying mindset.
 The three core benefits are:

-By promoting student digital wellness across campus and through online platforms such as an LMS and even AppsAnywhere, higher education institutions can help encourage healthy digital use and by doing so actually increase engagement.
+By promoting student digital wellness across campus and through online platforms such as an LMS and even AppsAnywhere, higher education institutions can help encourage better mental health for students through healthy digital use and by doing so actually increase engagement.
 By improving focus and reducing distractions, students will be able to study more productively and suffer less from exhaustion.

 The student experience is vast and includes all aspects of a student’s life whilst studying.
 Not just when completing assignments or completing courses, it goes as far as their social life and personal downtime outside of academia.
 It is important for students to find a healthy lifestyle balance to increase satisfaction across the whole student experience.
 This can be done by adopting digital well-being practices and instilling healthy digital usage.